Goldinteractive/craft3-sitecopy/README.md

 ### Copy entry to another site

-After the installation you will find a new section in the edit entry view on the bottom right wher you can choose to copy the current entry to another site.
+After the installation you will find a new section in the edit entry view on the bottom right where you can choose to copy the current entry to another site.

 It's even possible to copy the current entry to multiple sites.